 Measles is associated with three different encephalitic diseases:

-- Subacute sclerosing panencephalitis - this is a rare complication occurring in 0.001% of infected children in developed countries.
-It is more common in boys and, where the initial infection occurs before the age of 2, onset is usually 5-10 years after apparently normal measles, with disturbance in intellect and personality, behavioural disorders and worsening school work.
+- Subacute sclerosing panencephalitis - this is a rare complication occurring in 1 in 10,000 infected children in developed countries.
+It is more common in boys and, where the initial infection occurs before the age of 2 years, onset is usually 5-10 years after apparently normal measles, with disturbance in intellect and personality, behavioural disorders and worsening school work.
 This is followed by seizures, signs of extrapyramidal and pyramidal disease and, finally, decerebrate rigidity and death.
-Trials of treatment with interferon, ribavirin and isoprinosine have reported some success.

 - Measles inclusion body encephalitis - this occurs in the immunocompromised 1-7 months following exposure and is progressive over months.
 It is largely fatal and, of the approximate 15% of survivors, all will have neurological sequelae.